 The frequency with which a Boston Terrier drools will be individual to the dog.
 But these dogs aren’t the kind famous for drooling all the time like a Saint Bernard.

 On average, Terriers drool when they see people eating food they find delicious or after chewing on something.
-Some owners say their dog will drool in an effort to keep themselves cool in summer or when they go for a drive.
+Some owners say their dogs will drool to keep themselves cool in summer or when they go for a drive.

 Why Do Boston Terriers Drool?